DuPont: 1880s to 1912 – First major expansions

-DuPont continued to expand, moving into the production of dynamite and smokeless powder.
-In 1902, DuPont's president, Eugene du Pont, died, and the surviving partners sold the company to three great-grandsons of the original founder.
-Charles Lee Reese was appointed as director and the company began centralizing their research departments.
-The company subsequently purchased several smaller chemical companies; in 1912 these actions generated government scrutiny under the Sherman Antitrust Act.
+The company purchased several smaller chemical companies; in 1912 these actions generated government scrutiny under the Sherman Antitrust Act.
 The courts declared that the company's dominance of the explosives business constituted a monopoly and ordered divestment.
 The court ruling resulted in the creation of the Hercules Powder Company (later Hercules Inc. and now part of Ashland Inc.) and the Atlas Powder Company (purchased by Imperial Chemical Industries (ICI) and now part of AkzoNobel).
 At the time of divestment, DuPont retained the single-base nitrocellulose powders, while Hercules held the double-base powders combining nitrocellulose and nitroglycerine.
 DuPont subsequently developed the Improved Military Rifle (IMR) line of smokeless powders.

-In 1910, DuPont published a brochure entitled "Farming with Dynamite".
-The pamphlet was instructional, outlining the benefits to using their dynamite products on stumps and various other obstacles that would be easier to remove with dynamite as opposed to other more conventional and inefficient means.
+In 1910, DuPont published an instructional brochure entitled "Farming with Dynamite", outlining the benefits to using dynamite products on stumps and various other obstacles.

-DuPont also established two of the first industrial laboratories in the United States, where they began the work on cellulose chemistry, lacquers and other non-explosive products.
+DuPont also established two of the first industrial laboratories in the United States, and began work on cellulose chemistry, lacquers and other non-explosive products.
 DuPont Central Research was established at the DuPont Experimental Station, across the Brandywine Creek from the original powder mills.